N0tA1dan/N0tA1dan/README.md

 - My name is Aidan and I'm a self taught 15 year old programmer from California.

-- I know multiple languages such as C, C++, Java, JavaScript, Python, Html, Css, etc...
+- I know multiple languages such as C, C++, python, ect...

-- I usually spend my time coding, doing ctfs, going outside, and hacking into stuff.

-- I take interest in cryptography, physics, and mathematics.
+- I like reverse engineering mobile apps, encryption algorithms, and programming.

 ---
 ### Projects Im Working On